 While the loss of income through striking affects everyone, those who are already in very financially insecure situations are the worst hit, and these people will be prioritised – e.g. hourly-paid workers; postgraduates who teach/demonstrate.

-The Cardiff UCU Hardship Fund is designed as a safety net for local members and is intended to augment the UCU National Hardship Fund by allowing members to claim towards loss of income for the first two days of action.
+The Cardiff UCU Hardship Fund is designed as a safety net for local members and is intended to augment the UCU National Hardship Fund by allowing members to claim towards loss of income for the first one or two days of action.

 Please be aware that the local strike fund is a limited pot of money – for which we are already fundraising and will continue to fundraise throughout the strike – and we cannot guarantee to reimburse you for the full amount that you have lost.

 If you wish to donate to the fund you can do so by direct bank transfer, or set up a regular standing order, to:

 - Account Name: Cardiff UCU Fighting Fund